 - 4. Rename the graph. - a.
 In the Session Explorer, under Graphs, right-click Auto Correlated Graph [1], and select Rename Item.
-The graph name becomes editable. - b.
-Type Auto Correlated check\itinerary and press Enter, or click anywhere in the Analysis window. - 5.
+The graph name becomes editable. - Type Auto Correlated check_itinerary and press Enter, or click anywhere in the Analysis window. - 5.
 Analyze the auto-correlated graph.

-In the Legend pane below the graph, from the Graph column, select Windows Resources.
+In the Legend pane below the graph, from the Graph column, scroll down to the Windows Resources: Pool Nonpaged Bytes and Private Bytes measurements.

-In the Measurement and Correlation Match columns, you can see that the Private Bytes and Pool Nonpaged Bytes, both of which are memory-related measurements, have a Correlation Match of over 70% with the check\itinerary transaction.
-This means that the behavior of these elements was closely related to the behavior of the check\itinerary transaction during the specified time interval.
+In the Measurement and Correlation Match columns, you can see that these memory-related measurements, have a Correlation Match of over 70% with the check_itinerary transaction.
+This means that the behavior of these elements was closely related to the behavior of the check_itinerary transaction during the specified time interval.

-We can conclude that exactly when the check\itinerary transaction's response time peaked, there was a shortage of system memory resources.
+We can conclude that exactly when the check_itinerary transaction's response time peaked, there was a shortage of system memory resources.